viamrobotics/docs/docs/installation/prepare/ti-tda4vm.md

 ## Hardware requirements

-* A Texas Instruments TDA4VM single board computer
+* A Texas Instruments TDA4VM single-board computer
+* A USB-C power cable to power the TDA4VM board
 * A microSD card
-* An internet-connected computer
+* A desktop or laptop computer for flashing the microSD card
 * A way to connect the microSD card to the computer (a microSD slot or microSD reader)
+* An Ethernet cable
+* An HDMI cable

 ## Required downloads